 There are a few factors that determine how much you'll have to repay in your Chapter 13 plan.

-Some debts must be paid in full.
 Priority debts, which include back child support and alimony, most tax debts, and any wages or other compensation you owe to employees, must be paid 100% in your repayment plan.
 The same is true for arrearages you owe on secured debts, such as your mortgage or car note, if you want to keep the property.
 And, you'll have to pay off administrative costs, which include your filing fee, the trustee's fee, and your attorney's fee (if you hired one).
 These debts must be paid fully regardless of how much you earn.
 If you don't have enough income to pay at least these debts during the three- to five-year repayment period, you won't be allowed to use Chapter 13.

-Your unsecured creditors must receive at least the value of your nonexempt property.
 If you file for Chapter 7 bankruptcy, you don't have to make any payments.
 Instead, you must surrender any property you own that isn't exempt under your state's law (or federal law, if your state allows you to choose between the state or federal exemptions).
 The trustee can take this property, sell it, and distribute the proceeds to your unsecured creditors (those whose debts aren't priority debts and aren't secured by property the creditor can take if you default).
 If you file for Chapter 13, your plan must provide that these creditors receive at least as much as they would have received if you used Chapter 7.
 In other words, all of them combined must receive at least the value of your nonexempt property.
 If you own valuable property that isn't exempt (such as a vacation home, luxury cars, or valuable artwork), this rule might greatly increase your plan payments.
 And, this rule applies regardless of your income.

-All of your disposable income must be paid into the plan.
 During the three to five year repayment period, you must pay all of your disposable income into the plan.
 Your disposable income is your total income less your allowed expenses (these expenses are set by law and may not include everything you spend money on).
 Any monthly income you have left must go into your plan to repay your creditors.